dkirkby/wordl/README.md

 # wordl
-A re-implementation of the popular game with a few extras.
+A re-implementation of the popular game with a unlimited plays and maximum entropy hints.
+Play [here](https://dkirkby.github.io/wordl/).